N.J. - JVC America laid off an unspecified number of U.S. employees last

 Holmes took on the title of home entertainment division VP.
 As

-, Steve Howcott, general manager of JVC's consumer audio
+previously reported, Steve Howcott, general manager of JVC's consumer audio

 division, left the company.

 JVC has been scaling back its U.S. home audio

 presence in recent years, having dropped out of the AV receiver market several